kinopio-club/kinopio-client/src/help/select-and-bulk-actions.md

 ---
-title: Paint Selecting and Bulk Actions
+title: Paint Select and Bulk Actions
-description: "You can move or edit multiple cards and connections at once by dragging from an empty area to paint over them.
-Being able to move and edit many cards together is one of Kinopio's most powerful features."
+description: You can move or edit multiple items at once by dragging from an empty area to paint over them.
+Being able to move and edit many cards together is one of Kinopio's most powerful features.
 category: Basics
 ---